 Dr. Sung also told The Age that parents should think about stopping the probiotic once the period of crying is over because, although the study's researchers know that it is safe in the short term, they don't yet have information about long-term effects.

-In fact, an editorial accompanying the review in the journal Pediatrics argued that it is too soon to recommend probiotics for colicky babies, breastfed or not, The Huffington Post reported.
-The editorial pointed out that the incidence of colic in infants who are not given probiotics also drops with time — from 20 percent in the first six weeks of life to 11 percent by weeks eight or nine.
+In fact, an editorial accompanying the review in the journal Pediatrics argued that it is far too early to recommend probiotics for colicky babies, breastfed or not, The Huffington Post reported.
+The same editorial also points out that the incidence of colic in infants who aren't given probiotics also drops over time — from 20 percent in the first six weeks to 11 percent by weeks eight or nine.

 So if you eventually decide to treat your baby with probiotics (with your doctor's OK), remember that it's not a cure-all.
 But you might, at the very least, finally catch some more Z's.
 That's something.